epaulsen/energytariff/README.md

     price: 170
 ```

-For a complete configuration example, see [full example](examples/full.yaml)
+For a complete configuration example with all properties, see [full example](examples/full.yaml)

 ## Sensors